18F/guides-and-methods-hugo/content/en/section2/_index.md

 icon: "images/agile.svg"
 ---

 This is the landing page for Section2 content.
+It displays direct subpages of the Section2 section.